Main Events In The 1960s

 Q: What was the impact of the Civil Rights Act of 1964?

 A: The Civil Rights Act of 1964 outlawed discrimination based on race, color, religion, sex, or national origin.
-It had a profound impact, prohibiting segregation in public places and ensuring equal opportunities in employment and education.
-However, its implementation faced challenges, and racial inequality continues to persist in many forms.
+On top of that, it had a profound impact, prohibiting segregation in public places and ensuring equal opportunities in employment and education.
+That said, its implementation faced challenges, and racial inequality continues to persist in many forms.

 Q: How did the counterculture movement influence subsequent generations?